atomix/atomix.github.io/copycat/index.md

     <div class="row">
       <div class="col-sm-6">
         <h2>Scalable</h2>
-        <p>Copycat clusters are resilient to failure and can be scaled to virtually any size, and read capacity can be scaled independently of write capacity.<br /><a href="/copycat/docs/cluster">Read more</a></p>
+        <p>Copycat clusters are resilient to failure and can be scaled to virtually any size, and read capacity can be scaled independently of write capacity.</p>
       </div>
       <div class="col-sm-5 text-right">
         <img class="svg" src="/assets/img/icons/scalable.svg">